 Nutrient and Water Retention

-Sand, Silt, and Clay
+Sand, Silt, Clay, and Organic Matter

 Protecting Ground Soil